ssfsx17/ffpnp/Jobs/Dragoon.md

 ### Dragoon Tech T3

 Dragon Breath (78 MP) (special) - Choose one enemy.
 Calculate the difference between that enemy's current and maximum HP.
 Deal this amount of magical non-elemental damage to all enemies.
+Magic Defense is applied.

 ### Dragoon Tech T4

-Roar (19 MP) (multi) - Causes Stun status (1).
+Roar (19 MP) (multi) - Attempt to cause Stun status (1).

-White Draw (36 MP) (special) - Do an amount of MP damage equal to the enemy's level, ignoring Magic Defense.
-Restore this much MP to each party member.
+White Draw (36 MP) (special) - Attack and do an amount of MP damage equal to the enemy's level, ignoring Magic Defense.
+Restore half this much MP to each party member.

 ### Dragoon Tech T5

-Dragonfire Dive (10 AP) (multi) - Attack all enemies for double damage.
+Dragonfire Dive (10 AP) (multi) - Attack all enemies.
 The damage of your attack is changed to magical fire.

 Lancet (8 MP) (single) - Attack, drain 10% of the damage as HP, drain 1% of the damage as MP.
+The effect is reversed against undead.

-Luna (12 MP) (special) - Causes Berserk status (4) to everyone.
+Luna (12 MP) (special) - Attempt to cause Berserk status (4) to everyone.

 ### Dragoon Tech T6